x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 ANS:
-To obtain graphs for this section, I simply emplaced parameters from -1 to 1 in all distributions possible and then converted the coordinates to polar in excel and plotted (see below).
+To obtain graphs for this section, I simply emplaced parameters from -1 to 1 in all distributions possible and then converted the coordinates to polar in excel and plotted (see below; Sarah Matthews helped me figure out the conversion equations).
 ~~~